BACK TO TOP

 Pollution from burning coal

-Significant emissions result from coal combustion include:
+Significant emissions resulting from coal combustion include:

 • Sulfur dioxide (SO2), which contributes to acid rain and respiratory illnesses